shashwat-9/System-Design/Fundamentals/Concepts/SystemDesignTradeoffs.md

 #### Push
 - We push the message to each client.
 - Instead of sending the message to each client at once, we can send in batches, within a specified interval of time.
 So, our servers are not overloaded, and every required client gets the image within a specified time.
-- Another way is to scale the hardware.
+- Other way is to scale the hardware.
 Like, say there are many orders during lunch time on Zomato, and we have planned to send the notifications for discount etc, so we can scale the Hardware during that time.

 #### Pull